 It takes a lot of determination and wit, but once you’ve convinced one fish it goes from there - and suddenly you have the market.

-At the beginning, we did every task.
+In the beginning, we did every task.
 We understood I was the commercial face of the brand and Delphine was going to be a creative director, she’s a designer.
 We went sourcing all together in Italy, while our production is in Portugal.

-But now we are the end of start-up life - the real start-up where you do everything yourself - and transitioning into small to medium company.
+But now we are the end of start-up life - the real start-up where you do everything yourself - and transitioning into a small to medium company.

 In that small time frame that we have we’re getting everything together.
 We’re only four to six people in the office, so that takes a big organizational challenge.
 It’s just managing time.”